ryanatkn/gro/src/task/README.md

 ### throwing errors

-If a task encounters an error, it should throw rather than exiting the process.
+If a task encounters an error, normally it should throw rather than exiting the process.
 This defers control to the caller, like your own parent tasks.

+> TODO add support for `FatalError`

 Often, errors that tasks encounter do not need a stack trace, and we don't want the added noise to be logged.
 To suppress logging the stack trace for an error,